 The assessment of the correlation between historical observed default rates, forecast economic conditions and ECLs is a significant estimate.
 The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
 The Group's historical credit loss experience and forecast of economic conditions may also not be representative of customer's actual default in the future.
-The information about the ECLs on the Group's trade and contract receivables is disclosed in note 37.4 of the Consolidated Financial Statements included in this Registration Document.
+The information about the ECLs on the Group's trade and contract receivables is disclosed in Note 37.4 of the Consolidated Financial Statements included in this Registration Document.

-Determining the lease term of contract with extension and termination options facts and circumstances that create an economic incentive to exercise an extension option, or not exercise a termination option.
+Determining the lease term of contract with extension and termination options

+In determining the lease term, management assesses the period for which the contract is enforceable.
+It considers all facts and circumstances that create an economic incentive to exercise an extension option, or not exercise a termination option.
 Extension options (or periods after termination options) are only included in the lease term if the lease is reasonably certain to be extended (or not terminated).
 If the Group concludes that the contract is enforceable beyond the notice period of a cancellable lease (or the initial period of a renewable lease), it then need to assess whether the Group is reasonably certain not to exercise the option to terminate the lease.
 However in general, the Group's lease portfolio contains very limited leases that include renewal -or termination options.